grum-tez/archetype-docs/docs/dapps/project/index.md

 ### Contracts bindings

 When interacting with a contract (read and write), it is *strongly* recommended to use its generated typescript bindings, that is a typed high-level typescript interface.
-It greatly reduces the effort to call a contract, read its storage, as reduces the number of runtime errors as the compilier and LSP guides you through the contract interface.
+It greatly reduces the effort to call a contract, read its storage and the number of runtime errors, as the compilier and LSP guides you through the contract interface.

 Typescript bindings may be obtained with [Completium CLI](https://completium.com/docs/cli) with the `generate binding-ts` command.
 In the poll Dapp example, the bindings of the `poll` contract is obtained with the following command: